afqueiruga/neural_continuum/Arrays to Signals.md

 Learning more about full waveform inversion (I credit talking to Russell J. Hewett and following his course for [PySit]()) made me realize that the optimizing for fields like $W$ or $b$ is well studied and not completely intractable.

-Secondly, today I attended a talk on [group equivarent convolutional networks](https://arxiv.org/abs/1902.04615) by [Taco Cohen](https://tacocohen.wordpress.com) which was deriving the discrete model using differential geometry from the perspective of continuous functions obeying symmetries.
+Today (when I wrote up most of this) I attended a talk on [group equivarent convolutional networks](https://arxiv.org/abs/1902.04615) by [Taco Cohen](https://tacocohen.wordpress.com) which was deriving the discrete model using differential geometry from the perspective of continuous functions obeying symmetries.
+This approach is actually phrasing the hidden layers as continuous fields and designing layers that obey properties on the fields, before discretizing the operators.

+Hopefully this presentation helps interpret new developments in continuous models.
+I would want to find a problem with 1D functions as inputs to actually implement this exact idea—perhaps audio signals.

 ## Reference